aptech/docs/docs/CR-gdaWriteSome.rst

 bytes in its old location.
 This does not change the index of the variable because variable indices are determined NOTby the order of the variable data in a GDA, but by the order of the variable descriptors.
-If the variable decreases in size, then gdaWriteSome leaves empty bytes between the end of the variable and the beginning of the next variable in the data file.
-Call gdaPack to pack the data in a GDA, so it contains no empty bytes.
+If the variable decreases in size, then :func:`gdaWriteSome` leaves empty bytes between the end of the variable and the beginning of the next variable in the data file.
+Call :func:`gdaPack` to pack the data in a GDA, so it contains no empty bytes.